Experienced Criminal Defense Attorney Can Help

-New York criminal attorney Gina M. Wicik aggressively fights for her clients.
-She will work to get your case dismissed, arrange a plea deal, or offer you fierce representation at trial.
+New York criminal defense attorney Gina M. Wicik aggressively fights for her clients.
+She is a pit bull in court room and will work to get your case dismissed, arrange a plea deal, or offer you fierce representation at trial.
 She also has extensive experience and success navigating NYC criminal courts.
 Our reputation speaks for itself.
 See what our clients are saying about us here.

 Understanding New York Criminal Offenses

 New York criminal offenses fall under three main categories.
 These categories include violations, misdemeanors, and felonies.